 - Social security cards for each family member

 - Proof you are attending a school or training program.

 Taking these documents with you will speed up the time it takes to process your application for assistance.
 The Department of Social Services will give you a list of approved childcare agencies and individuals.
 Vouchers are given to your child’s provider when approved.

 The childcare facility you choose must be a,

 - Licensed daycare

-- Registered with the state; with no more than 6 children
+- Registered with the state; with no more than six children

-Use all the tools you need, to get through this difficult time, you will be back to work or finish school before you know it.
-There are many more things you can do to get help will bills, go back to school, and even get help with home repairs.
-If you have any questions, email us at [email protected], leave a comment below or visit our Facebook page.
+Use all the tools you need to get through this difficult time.
+You will be back to work or finish school before you know it.
+You can do many more things to get help with bills, go back to school, and even help with home repairs.
+If you have any questions, email us at firstname.lastname@example.org, leave a comment below, or visit our Facebook page.

 How to Get a Free Space Heater in New York.
 New York's winters can be harsh, with temperatures often plummeting to freezing levels.
 For many residents, a space heater is a luxury and necessary to...